rickosborne/cascades/md/33-5-7-granted.md

 Despite her thrashing, I was able to pull it free.

 I didn't try to open the butterfly handle.
-I'd never held a knife like this, nor even seen one outside of the movies, so I was just as likely to slice a finger off as to get it open.
+I'd never held a knife like this, nor even seen one outside the movies, so I was just as likely to slice a finger off as to get it open.
 Still out of pockets, I didn't have anywhere to put the knife.
 I almost threw it on the floor along with the ticket stub, gum, flashlight, and cash, but a flash memory of her getting free last time gave me pause.
 Standing, I turned to the galley storage wall and found one of the secured trash bins.
-The knife dropped in with a tink against what was probably an aluminum can.
+The knife dropped in with a _tink_ against what was probably an aluminum can.
 I shook the container before pushing it back into the wall and sliding down the locking handle.

  Irene refused to look at me as I turned back to squat next to her, her jaw set in defiance.